The Best of Japan

 Day 5: Mount Fuji & Hakone

-Saying goodbye to Tokyo we drive towards Mount Fuji, probably Japan’s most instantly recognisable sight.
+Saying goodbye to Tokyo you'll drive towards Mount Fuji, probably Japan’s most instantly recognisable sight.
 Fringed by thick forests and a crescent-shaped ring of shimmering lakes, we are presented with one of the world’s greatest and most spectacular views.

-We visit two of these beautiful lakes to give you the best chance of appreciating and enjoying the stunning panorama from two different angles – and some of life’s most amazing photo opportunities.
+You will visit two of these beautiful lakes to give you the best chance of appreciating and enjoying the stunning panorama from two different angles – and some of life’s most amazing photo opportunities.
 Our first stop is at Lake Kawaguchi, well known to the Japanese but as yet undiscovered by most foreign visitors.

 Next, we head south to explore the fascinating mountain resort of Hakone.
 Descending to the smooth dark blue waters of Lake Ashi, we take a cruise on a rather unusual Japanese version of an early 19th-century pirate ship.
 From here, especially on a clear day, the views of Mt Fuji are one of the world’s greatest panoramas.